 Fluoroquinolones (FQ’s) are chemotherapy in the truest sense of the word.
 Despite being antibiotics, being topoisomerase inhibitors places them in a classification with other chemotherapeutic (anti-tumor, anti-cancer) medications.
-It has been shown, as far back as 1992 on onward, that FQ’s do not remain selective for bacterial prokaryotic cells and unfortunately turn their destructive power towards eukaryotic cells (1, 2).
+It has been shown, as far back as 1992 and onward, that FQ’s do not remain selective for bacterial prokaryotic cells and unfortunately turn their destructive power towards eukaryotic cells (1, 2).
 Often this injury is inflicted through damage to eukaryotic mitochondrial DNA (3).
 This type of damage has been proved consistently over the years with volumes of anecdotal information corroborating these research findings.
 In this article I wanted to look at another, often overlooked, aspect of the FQ’s and that is cumulative toxicity.

 What is cumulative toxicity?